tweep/Arduino_LCD_Menu/README.md

     MenuManager menuController( &lcdController);

 Now it is time to setup your menu.
 This is where it is helpful to write out your tree before you begin.
 For this example we will be using the following Tree.
-It is a simple tree that will print "Hello" if you select the Node, and similarly for "World"
+It is a simple tree that will print "M#-S#" if you select the Node where M# refers to the Main Node, and S# is for the subnode.

-    RootNode
+    M1Node
 	 |
-	 |----HelloNode (prints "Hello")
+	 |----M1-S1Node (prints "M1-S1 Callback", delay 5s)
 	 |
-	 |----WorldNode (prints "World")
+	 |----M1-S2Node (prints "M1-S2 Callback", delay 5s)
+	 |
+	M2Node (prints "M2 Callback", delay 5s)

 In your 'void setup()' Code section add the following to initialize the LCD.